-15. Respirators
+13. Respirators

 Respirators can help reduce the wearer's exposure to diesel particulate and other hazardous substances, but should not take the place of other control measures.
-Other control measures should be used to achieve a safe level of exposures, and respirators should only be used to further reduce worker exposure.
+Underground mines in Ontario are required to provide mechanical ventilation if diesel equipment is operating, and the flow of air must reduce the concentration of diesel emissions below prescribed levels (Occupational Health and Safety Act Reg.
+854).
+Respirators cannot be used to achieve this reduction in concentration - they can only be used to further reduce worker exposure.
 Respirators should therefore only be used as one component of an overall prevention and control program.